element

 What is the National Agreement on Closing the Gap?

-The National Agreement on Closing the Gap is Australia’s national effort to accelerate genuine improvements in the lives of Aboriginal and Torres Strait Islander people by fundamentally changing how governments work with Aboriginal and Torres Strait Islander communities, families and organisations.
+The National Agreement on Closing the Gap is Australia’s national framework for accelerating genuine improvements in the lives of Aboriginal and Torres Strait Islander peoples.

 Under the National Agreement, all governments have committed to:

-- Four Priority Reforms that transform how they work with Aboriginal and Torres Strait Islander peoples and communities, shifting to genuine shared decision making.
+• Four Priority Reforms that transform how governments work with Aboriginal and Torres Strait Islander peoples and communities, embedding genuine shared decision-making.

-- 19 socio-economic targets across areas such as early childhood, education, health, justice, safety, housing and wellbeing to work towards equitable life outcomes.
+• 19 socio-economic targets across areas including early childhood, education, health, justice, safety, housing and wellbeing, aimed at achieving equitable life outcomes.

-The National Agreement is built on what Aboriginal and Torres Strait Islander peoples have identified as essential for improving lives and reshaping how governments partner with communities, and includes accountability and shared monitoring systems to track progress.
+The National Agreement is grounded in what Aboriginal and Torres Strait Islander peoples have identified as essential to improving lives and includes shared monitoring and accountability mechanisms to track progress and hold governments to account.

 Early Childhood Care and Development Policy Partnership

 SNAICC is the co-chair of the Early Childhood Care and Development Policy Partnership, a shared decision-making mechanism established under Priority Reform One of the National Agreement.
-Through the Early Childhood Care and Development Policy Partnership, SNAICC works directly with the Australian Government and Aboriginal and Torres Strait Islander leaders to shape early childhood policy, drive reform and improve outcomes for children in their early years.
+Through this Partnership, SNAICC works directly with the Australian Government and Aboriginal and Torres Strait Islander leaders to shape early childhood policy, drive reform and improve outcomes for children in their early years.

 Relevant Target Outcome Areas